Desjardins International Development (DID) projects

 Support is offered in the form of coaching and financial education through community organizations and, in many cases, a loan with generous terms.

-2021 results
+2022 results

-- For the Desjardins Mutual Assistance Fund:
+For the Desjardins Mutual Assistance Fund

-- 432 emergency loans were granted with an average amount of CAN$724
+- CAN$391,669 was granted in loans, with an average loan amount of $785.

-- For the Desjardins Microcredit to Businesses program:
+For Desjardins Microcredit to Businesses

-- 1,155 jobs were created or maintained
+- 424 jobs were created or maintained.

-- 351 jobs were created or maintained
+- 659 jobs were created or maintained.

 Financing MSMEs Through Capital Investment Colombia